movementlabsxyz/MIP/MIP/mip-84/README.md

 **Consequence**:

 User is affected: A complaint by the user should be individually handled.
-A mechanism to accept complaints MAY be provide.
-The complaint should be handled by a trusted party.
+A mechanism to accept complaints MAY be provided.
+The complaint should be handled by a trusted party or a governance component.

 Abuse / Miscalculation: The Relayer may release (mint) excessively tokens on the L1 (L2).
 Any token that is released (minted) on the target chain without a corresponding burn (lock) on the source chain will increase the total circulating supply across L1 and L2.
 However, the Bridge Operator MUST ensure that the total circulating supply of the token remains constant.